 - 1/3 cup/ 75 ml Coconut Milk canned, full-fat

 - Heat the coconut milk in a small saucepan over low-medium heat until small bubbles form around the edges.

-- Mix together the dry ingredients in a medium bowl.
-Alternate adding the dry ingredients and the soy milk in 4-5 increments, mixing well after each addition.
+- In a separate bowl, mix together the flour, cocoa powder, baking powder, bicarbonate of soda, and salt.
+Alternate adding the dry ingredients and the soy milk to the larger bowl in 4-5 increments, folding after each addition.

-- Bake for 15-20 minutes at 180 degrees until a toothpick inserted comes out clean.
-Transfer to a wire rack to cool.
+- Bake the cupcakes for 15-20 minutes at 180 degrees until a toothpick inserted comes out clean.
+Leave to cool in the tin for a few minutes, then transfer to a wire rack to cool completely.

-- Spread the chilled ganache on the cooled cupcakes with a butter knife.
+- Transfer the cooled ganache to a piping bag fitted with a star nozzle.
+Pipe on the ganache in a swirl starting from the outside.
 Sprinkle on the cacao nibs and enjoy!